StewBC/SimpleMenu/readme.txt

 The demo.c and simpledemo.c programs illustrate how to use the menu system from wcmenu.h, using curses.

+windemo.c illustrates how this is used in a Windows app.
+Interestingly enough, it seems only the Consolas fixed width font works with this scheme.
+All other monospace fonts don't render as though they are monospace.
+The "space" seems to be smaller.
+I suspect it's something I don't know about, but Consolas works just fine.

 For Windows, I used PDCurses34 and after unzipping, I put demo.c and simpledemo.cin the win32 folder.